Shreeja-AirMetro/Github-Notes/Progress- PhD/Monograph.md

 Never use a metaphor simile or other figure of speech which you are used to seeing in print No use a long word when short one would do
 If it is possible to cut word out - cut it out.
-Dont write long-
+Dont write long sentences with clauses, sub-clauses Never use the passive where you can use the active writing is to communicate
+Hellen sword book about writing
+George orwell why I write